parkpow/deep-license-plate-recognition/benchmark/benchmark_blur.md

 The results are obtained using [benchmark_snapshot.py](benchmark_snapshot.py).

-- The image used is `assets/car-4k.jpg` resized to target resolution.
+- The images used are `assets/car-4k.jpg` and `assets/cars-4k.jpg` resized to target resolution.
 - API is called 50 times for each configuration.
 - API calls are parallelized.
 The client code makes **4 calls concurrently**.
 - Default config with blur enabled by setting **PLATES=10** and **FACES=10**